 Accordingly, to explain the basis for the organization of this course, I am presenting my background and activity in the public policy field, as what I have done and published is intertwined with my presentation of public policy processes.
-However, the reading and lectures for this class are not idiosyncratic, but on the whole, mainline political science in its study of American politics, policy processes, and public administration.
+I do his in order to help any students outside of the Political Science program decide whether to take this class; most such students would be concerned with the application of the theory in the class to a job in the policymaking process.
+The reading and lectures for this class are not idiosyncratic, but on the whole, mainline political science in its study of American politics, policy processes, and public administration.